 The Municipal Act, 2001, S.O.
 2001, c.
 25, as amended provides in section 135 that the municipality may prohibit or regulate the destruction or injuring of trees.

 What is a woodlot/woodland?

 A Woodland or Woodlot is an area of land that is more than 0.2 hectares (0.5 acres), with certain densities of trees based on the size of the tree.
-The detail of those densities and sizes is found in section 1.1(j) and (k) of the bylaw.
+The detail of those densities and sizes is found in sections 1.1(j) and (k) of the bylaw.

-Can some trees be harvested from a woodlot without breaching the bylaw and what counts as clear cutting?
+Can some trees be harvested from a woodlot without breaching the bylaw and what counts as clear-cutting?

 As noted, a Woodland or Woodlot is an area of land that is more than 0.2 hectares (0.5 acres), with certain densities of trees based on the size of the tree.
-The detail of those densities and sizes is found in section 1.1(j) and (k) of the bylaw.
+The detail of those densities and sizes is found in sections 1.1(j) and (k) of the bylaw.

 If less than 0.1 hectares (approximately a ¼ acre) of the Woodlot/Woodland is removed, then this is not considered Clear Cutting under the bylaw.
 So some selective harvesting is still permitted.

 However, property owners are cautioned to carefully follow the terms of the bylaw and not remove more trees than are permitted.
 For example, access routes through a Woodland/Woodlot that require tree removal count towards the total amount removed.
 Property owners are cautioned that enforcement officers will look at the totality of the cutting performed to determine if there has been an offence.
-Owners should not try to find a loophole by performing a series of cuts to attempt to avoid application of the bylaw.
+Owners should not try to find a loophole by performing a series of cuts to attempt to avoid the application of the bylaw.